maiktreya/tenantsUnion/doc/first_run dev.md

 `INIT_SCRIPTS_PATH=./build/postgreSQL/init-scripts-dev`

 * For direct access on http://localhost:8081:
-`NICEGUI_PORT_MAPPING=8081:8081`

 * `INIT_SCRIPTS_PATH`: This points to the directory containing the artificial_data.sql script, which will populate the database with safe, fictional data.

-* `NICEGUI_PORT_MAPPING`: This maps the application's internal port 8081 to localhost:8081 on your machine, allowing you to access it directly in your browser.

 ## 2. Running the Application
 With the .env file configured, you can start the application using the Frontend profile.
 This profile includes the database, the API, and the NiceGUI application, but excludes the Nginx and Certbot services used in production.